Home Insurance

 The best safety plan is home insurance

-A good home insurance policy will cover most of what would be lost in the case of fire or other damage to a home.
-“It’s amazing to see people helping out after the fact,” says Stefan Tirschler, product and underwriting manager at Square One Insurance Services Inc. “If a policy had been behind this person, there would have been a lot of protection ready.”
+“It’s amazing to see people helping out after the fact,” says Stefan Tirschler, former product and underwriting manager at Square One Insurance Services Inc. “If a policy had been behind this person, there would have been a lot of protection ready.”

-The reality is most people can’t depend on others to raise the funds they’ll need to replace the entire contents of a home.
 Generally, if you have a mortgage you will have been required to get home insurance anyway — but that’s not the case if you bought your home outright.
-You may also be at risk as a renter if you forgo tenant insurance.
+You may also be at risk as a renter if you forgo tenant insurance

-However, a crowdfund could cover the amount of your deductible, which you are pretty well always required to pay when you make a home insurance claim.
-Another possibility is that the worth of the items in your home changes, but you never update your insurance policy.
+However, if you do have a home insurance policy in place, a crowdfund could cover your deductible, which you are required to pay when you make a home insurance claim.

 “Perhaps a customer realizes that they forgot to buy coverage for a new piece of jewelry ahead of the house fire,” says Tirschler.
 “That's another opportunity for a surprise family crowdfund to help out.”